Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

      2. Clean the data.
         - Convert columns to the correct data types.
         - Rename columns to English.
-        - Handle contracts spanning multiple cities, with multiple cities listed in a single row for a contract ID.
+        - Handle contracts with multiple locations listed in a single row for a contract ID in the execution_location column.
+Additionally, split the execution_location into country, city, and district.
      3. Send data to Google Cloud Storage.
+     4. Trigger the gcs_to_bq pipeline.
    ![Pipeline 1 - url_to_gcs](images/pipeline_1.jpg)

 2. **Pipeline 2 - gcs_to_bq**: